 New York has the third largest state economy in the nation as measured by personal income from private earnings, farming and government employment.
-While the economy is large, earnings have historically exhibited concentration in the finance and insurance industry, although the state has diversified over the past decade.
-In 2022, 37% of New York's personal income came from this sector, which compares to 7% nationally.
+However, personal income growth has lagged Texas and Florida in recent decades.
+Texas overtook New York in 2010 and Florida was running neck-and-neck with New York in the last couple of years.
+While New York's economy is large, earnings have historically exhibited concentration in the finance and insurance industry, although the state has diversified some over the past decade.
+In 2023, 36% of New York's personal income came from this sector, which compares to 7% nationally.
 The measure of the state's overall economic diversity may be derived using the Hachman Index.
 This is an index of similarity that measures how closely industry earnings of the subject region (New York) resembles that of the reference region (United States).
 The value of the index is between zero and one.
 As the value of the index approaches one, this means that the subject region's employment distribution among industries is more similar to that of the reference region.
 If the reference region is the nation, and, given the assumption that the nation's economy is diversified, a larger value of the Hachman Index relative to the nation means that a subject region is more diversified (and therefore less specialized).
-New York has a Hachman Index score of 0.82, suggesting its economy is less diversified compared to the average state, which is described by a median score of 0.88.
+New York has a Hachman Index score of 0.83, suggesting its economy is less diversified compared to the average state, which is described by a median score of 0.89.
 Historically, the pattern has been that economic diversity for the state tends to decline during downturns and then rise during the recovery period.
 Exposure to the finance and insurance industry used to have a more significant influence on the state's unemployment rate.
 Though, over the past decade, swings in the unemployment rate tended to be less affected by the share of income coming from the finance and insurance industry.
 The charts on the following page show the trend in the state's economic diversity and in the unemployment rate.

-Source: Bureau of Economic Analysis, Bureau of Labor Statistics, Fidelity Capital Markets; April 11, 2023
+Source: Bureau of Economic Analysis, Bureau of Labor Statistics, Fidelity Capital Markets; April 9, 2024

-State of New York Unemployment Rate and Percent of Personal Income Derived from Finance and Insurance Industry
+State of New York Unemployment Rate and Percent of Personal

-Source: Bureau of Economic Analysis, Bureau of Labor Statistics, Fidelity Capital Markets; April 11, 2023
+Source: Bureau of Economic Analysis, Bureau of Labor Statistics, Fidelity Capital Markets; April 9, 2024

-New York has the fourth highest personal income per capita, making it a relatively wealthy state.
-In 2022, New York's personal income per capita was 119% of the nation's.
+New York has the sixth highest personal income per capita, making it a relatively wealthy state.
+In 2023, New York's personal income per capita was 116% of the nation's.
 This may be partly attributed to employee compensation in the state's large finance/insurance and professional services industries.
-Historically, New York has had an above average state personal tax burden, which was 7.4% in 2021.
-However, the difference with the U.S. state median narrowed significantly, which rose to its highest level of 7.2% from 6.6% in 2020 (we acknowledge that the data in recent years may be distorted from government transfer payments and may be revised in subsequent years).
-The state personal tax burden is calculated by taking total state tax revenue excluding corporate income and severance taxes divided by total state personal income excluding federal transfer receipts.
+Historically, New York has had an above average state personal tax burden, which was 9.1% in 2023.
+However, in recent years New York's state personal tax burden has increased more than the U.S. state median while personal income per capita relative to the nation fell.
+The state personal tax burden for New York and for the median state was the highest since at least 1990, and is calculated by taking total state tax revenue excluding corporate income and severance taxes divided by total state personal income excluding federal transfer receipts.
 New York's progressive income tax structure places a high dependency on upper income residents, making the state's revenues more sensitive to economic cycles.
-For example, the share of the state's total income tax liability that came from those filers earning at least \$200,000 ranged from 42% to 66% for years 2001-2019.
-The year in which this percentage was the highest was 2017.
+For example, the share of the state's total income tax liability that came from those filers earning at least \$200,000 ranged from 42% to 69% for years 2001 - 2021.
+The year in which this percentage was the highest was 2021.